 Fama and French Fight Back

 Why is everyone still using factor models in 2017?
 Well, the debate didn’t end with Daniel and Titman 1997.
 In 2000, James Davis, Eugene Fama, and Ken French (DFF) came to defend factor models.
-Their paper is titled, “Characteristics, Covariances, and Average Returns: 1929-1997.”(14) DFF run similar tests as the DT paper, but over a longer time cycle.
-A minor portfolio construction change is made, by creating 27 portfolios, as opposed to 45.
-Similar to DT, DFF first split the universe into 9 portfolios based on size and B/M ratios.
-Next, for each of the 9 portfolios split on size and B/M, the authors split the firms into 3 groups along the HML loadings–this leads to 27 portfolios.
-Within each of the 9 portfolios sorted on size and B/M, DFF go long the high HML firms and short the low HML firms.
+Their paper is titled, “Characteristics, Covariances, and Average Returns: 1929-1997.”(13) DFF run similar tests as the DT paper, but over a longer time cycle.
+A minor portfolio construction change is made by creating 27 portfolios instead of 45.
+Like DT, DFF first split the universe into nine portfolios based on size and B/M ratios.
+Next, for each of the nine portfolios split on size and B/M, the authors split the firms into three groups along the HML loadings, leading to 27 portfolios.
+Within each of the nine portfolios sorted on size and B/M, DFF go long the high HML firms and short the low HML firms.

-As a reminder, here is that the two models would predict (from above):
+As a reminder, here is what the two models would predict (from above):

 The factor model would say the following: